A good education produces young people with a positive sense of self-concept and sound emotional and mental well-being.

 Some examples of community participation include:

-Internet safety continues to become a significant concern for learning institutions.
-In a study conducted by Scoology on the state of digital learning, a third of respondents specified that they were concerned about the internet safety situation in schools.
+Internet safety remains a significant concern for educational institutions.
+In a study conducted by Schoology on the state of digital learning, a third of respondents reported being concerned about the internet safety situation in schools.

 You can involve your school’s community in alleviating their fears.
 Chances are, you’ll find people who specialize in cybercrime and internet crimes against children within your local law enforcement agencies.